trinker/textclean/README.md

 ### Ordinal Numbers

-Afain, some analysis requires numbers, including ordinal numbers, to be converted to text form. `replace_ordinal` attempts to perform this task for ordinal number 1-100 (i.e., 1st - 100th).
+Again, some analysis requires numbers, including ordinal numbers, to be converted to text form. `replace_ordinal` attempts to perform this task for ordinal number 1-100 (i.e., 1st - 100th).